LoriRoussey/exegetes.eu.org/_posts/EN_posts/2016-05-09-legal-action-against-the-french-surveillance-law.md

 # Back to the Constitutional Council? (surprise!)

-We just asked for a priority preliminary ruling on issues of constitutionality (QPC[^qpc]) that will have to pass the French Council of State's scrutiny and will, hopefully, be referred to the Constitutional Council.

-[^qpc]: The QPC is a French Constitutional Law procedure allowing persons involved in a pending case to ask the Constitutional Council to assess the constitutionality of the laws relating to the case at hand.
+We just asked for a priority preliminary ruling on issues of constitutionality \(QPC[^](The QPC is a French Constitutional Law procedure allowing persons involved in a pending case to ask the Constitutional Council to assess the constitutionality of the laws relating to the case at hand.)\) that will have to pass the French Council of State's scrutiny and will, hopefully, be referred to the Constitutional Council.

 But why going back before the constitutional judges, when they have already largely [deliberated on the Surveillance Law](http://www.conseil-constitutionnel.fr/conseil-constitutionnel/francais/les-decisions/acces-par-date/decisions-depuis-1959/2015/2015-713-dc/version-en-anglais.146958.html), rejecting most criticisms that we, as many others, submitted?